 - Leave your drone at home as you are not allowed to fly it on these islands.

-- Don’t turn your back to the pigs, especially the larger ones.
+- Don’t turn your back on the pigs, especially the larger ones.
 Pigs are easily startled because their eyesight isn’t very good.

 - Keep your hands up and your phone away from the pigs as they can get confused when everyone arrives and starts feeding them.
 You don’t want one confusing your phone with a carrot.

-- Don’t try and pick up the pigs or iguanas, they are wild animals and may scratch or bite you.
-One girl on our tour got really scratched up when she chose to pick up an iguana.
+- Don’t try and pick up or hold the pigs or iguanas, they are wild animals and may scratch or bite you.
+One girl on our tour ended up badly scratched when she chose to pick up an iguana.

-Is swimming with the pigs in the Bahamas worth it?
+Is swimming with pigs in the Bahamas worth it?

 In my opinion, yes, swimming with the pigs in the Bahamas is worth it.
 But only because it was part of a full-day tour where we got to experience other things.
 I enjoyed the day immensely.